-In reality the development market for non-food schemes has been struggling to produce 1m sq ft of new floor space per annum for the last three to four years.
-We are seeing a step up in supply of new floor space (often as scheme extensions) but it is hard to anticipate new completed build supply reaching 2m sq ft in 2015.
+In reality the development market for non-food schemes has been struggling to produce 92900 sq m (1m sq ft) of new floor space per annum for the last three to four years.
+We are seeing a step up in supply of new floor space (often as scheme extensions) but it is hard to anticipate new completed build supply reaching 185,800 sq m (2m sq ft) in 2015.